hzeller/rpt2pnp/README.md

 -------------

-Currently, the setup for rpt2pnp is relatively simple: you place the board on the Bed, and the tapes with opened 'lids' straight on the same bed.
+Currently, the setup for rpt2pnp is relatively simple: you place the board on the bed, and the tapes with opened 'lids' straight on the same bed.
 You tell rpt2pnp where the board is and the tapes, and it generates G-Code to do the operation.